Biggest remaining need for all 32 NFL teams

 Biggest need: Skill position

 Pick a skill position, any skill position.
 They're on the hunt for help at wide receiver, running back -- DeMarco Murray was poised for a visit as the weekend drew to a close and the team had been in contact with Damien Williams -- and tight end.
 They did add two wide receivers in free agency, but they'll still take a look at what's available there even as they search for help for Kenyan Drake.
-The Dolphins would also like to find a backup for Ryan Tannehill, but they're most likely to seek that in the draft at this point. -- Jeff Legwold
+The Dolphins also would like to find a backup for Ryan Tannehill, but they're most likely to seek that in the draft at this point. -- Jeff Legwold

 New England Patriots